-Taiwan green tea is mostly known as Biluochun.
-The variety is grown in the Shanlinxi area of Taiwan and is considered the only true green tea to the island.
-However, there are some tea farmers that have experimented with other types of tea leaves to create additional varieties.
+Taiwan primarily produces a green tea known as Biluochun.
+Farmers cultivate this variety in the Sanxia area, and many tea experts consider it the island’s only true green tea.
+However, some farmers have experimented with other tea leaves to create additional varieties.

 Types of Taiwan Green Tea